 Social networks are approaching near ubiquity.
 Facebook now tops a billion accounts, while Twitter, Google+ and Renren each has over 500 million registered users.
 When used correctly, they keep us connected and relevant.
 They provide an affordable marketing platform for freelancers and small business owners.
 They can even change the world, as Twitter and Flickr did in Iran and Egypt during the Arab Spring.
 When used clumsily, on the other hand, they can end careers and break up friendships.
 A single mispost can undo years of effort put into crafting a perfect virtual persona.
 We should therefore gut-check every post and then gut check it again.
 When in doubt, go with a gentle touch of self-deprecating humor.
 A picture of your toothbrush accidentally dropped into the toilet bowl or a tweet about your co-worker’s reaction after you mistook her for being pregnant will guarantee a chock-full of likes.
 Double winky face.

-This article previously appeared in the September 2013 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."
+This article was published in the September 2013 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."